harpoonlobotomy/harpoonlobotomy.github.io/Scripts/lsmg_parsing/readme.md

         `blender_exported_nodegroups_for_gen`
     Output Example: `stage_5_tmp_CHAR_Fur.json`
 	* Will also produce a _missing_nodes.json if any missing nodes are found.
+	*	Note: These files are input automatically by the wrapper, and do not need to be separately added.
+Any file locations/folders are provided at the Wrapper level.
+	*	Currently, only the LSMG file and the script are given as CLI commands.
 ---

 # Wrapper: LSMG_5Stage_Wrapper_jsonvers.py
 	Input example: CHAR_Fur.lsmg
+		* + native_node_ref and frame_exported_nodegroups
 	Output example: stage_5_tmp.json